dapetillo/dapetillo.github.io/about.md

 ### Where I'm at now

-🏙 Today, I live in Frankfurt.
+Today, I live in Frankfurt 🏙️.
 When I'm not working, you can find me in a bookshop or café with a book in my hand, or exercising at the (bouldering) gym.

 ### What I used to do